 The 6 Demand Forecasting Questions You Should Be Asking Now

-“The RMSs having most success use multiple forecasts.”
+“The RMSs having the most success use multiple forecasts.”

 - Forecasting is BROKEN.